gbbr/memstats/README.md

 ### Usage

-To run statistics in your program, inlucde `go memstats.Serve()` at the top of the main file and memory profiling information will be exposed via websockets.
+To run statistics in your program, include the package and put `go memstats.Serve()` at the top of the main file and memory profiling information will be exposed via websockets.

 To enable the webviewer run `memstats` in the command line.